smeghen/mathstables/README.md

 ![JSHint Validator Results](assets/images/JSHint.PNG "JSHint Validator Results")

-The undefined variables of $ relate to my use of a small bit of JQuery, but I he got the cdn for it at the bottom of index.html page.
+The undefined variables of $ relate to my use of a small bit of JQuery.